Thunder forward, former DIII player leading the ECHL in scoring

-WICHITA, Kan . ( KSNW) — The Wichita Thunder is 25 games into their season, and veteran forward Peter Bates has glided to the top of the ECHL in scoring.
+WICHITA, Kan . ( KSNW) — The Wichita Thunder is 25 games into its season, and veteran forward Peter Bates has glided to the top of the ECHL in scoring.

 Bates currently leads the league with 15 goals.
 But his focus isn’t on the records.